milgra/qubatron/README.md

 The main idea is :
 - point cloud based levels
 - path traced octree-based visibility calculations
-- if path tracing is already there use it for lighting calculations
+- if path tracing is already there use it for lighting calculations ( voxel level shadow )
 - and later - if the gpu still has enough power - for reflections/transparency/everything
 - ~~distance-dependent octree detail level - tried it, doesn't really lower gpu load~~
 - ~~procedural sub-detail voxel generation for close voxels - tried it, doesn't really look good~~
 - instead of the above use super-detailed voxel clouds in case of nearby octrees
+- voxel level physics for particles and skeletal animations

 The method :
 - upload octree structure to gpu